Frequently Asked Questions about Implementing Initiative 502

 Are the retail outlets run by the state?

 Stores are licensed and regulated by the WSLCB but are private-sector businesses.

 Can I incorporate marijuana sales into my existing business?

-No. The initiative is clear that retail outlets may only sell marijuana, marijuana concentrates, marijuana infused products and marijuana paraphernalia.
+No. Retail outlets may only sell marijuana, marijuana concentrates, marijuana infused products and marijuana paraphernalia.